Skip Navigation

 Annotation: This guide for students in physician assistant programs provides ideas for hosting an oral health outreach event for children using the American Dental Association’s National Children’s Dental Health Month campaign resources.
 Contents include step-by-step instructions for introducing the physician assistant profession and the program, tips on building good oral health habits in children, including information about toothbrushing technique, a group activity and options for individual activities, ideas for concluding the program, and handouts.

-Keywords: Children, Dental care, Dental caries, Disease prevention, Health education, Nutrition, Oral health, Oral hygiene, Outreach, Physician assistants, Preventive health services, Resources for professionals, Students
+Keywords: Children, Dental caries, Disease prevention, Health education, Nutrition, Oral health, Oral health care, Oral hygiene, Outreach, Physician assistants, Preventive health services, Resources for professionals, Students

 Mouden LD.
 2014.
 The dental team's role in identifying and preventing family violence.
 Newtown, PA: Dental Learning Systems LLC, 1 v.